populationgenomics/team-docs/onboarding_documentation/technical_documentation/metamist_docker/metamist_docker_tutorial.md

 1. Clone the `images` repo, and create a branch for this image,
 2. Create the Dockerfile, you could test the build locally by running a `docker build` (see below),
 3. You can issue a test build in the images repository, pushing your image to a container registry that a test account can access,
-4. On PR approval and merge, you can deploy your image for use in production workflows.
+4. On PR approval and merge, you can deploy your image for use in production workflows (GitHub action).

 CLI command to build the image: